 - Special needs

 According to a 2020 statute, when a minor child or children have been abandoned, a qualified relative may seek custody of the children in question.
-If you care for minor relatives who have been abandoned by their parents or need help seeking guardianship over minor relatives, call our law firm; we are ready to help you ensure your family is taken care of.
+If you care for minor relatives who have been abandoned by their parents or need help seeking guardianship over minor relatives, call our family law firm; our compassionate Tulsa guardianship lawyers are ready to help you ensure your family is taken care of.

 Guardianship Over an Incapacitated Adult